← All Conditions

 Procedure & Recovery

-ETS is typically performed as a day-case or with a single overnight stay.
-The procedure takes approximately 30–45 minutes under general anaesthesia.
-A single small incision is made in each armpit.
-Most patients return to desk work within 3–5 days and to physical activity within 2 weeks.
+ETS is performed with a single small incision each side of the chest under general anaesthesia.
+The procedure takes approximately 30–45 minutes.
+Most patients stay overnight in hospital.
+Return to desk work is typically within 3–5 days and to light physical activity within 2 weeks.
+Relief is typically felt within days of surgery.

 Insurers Accepted

 BUPA, AXA Health, Aviva, WPA, Cigna, and BUPA International.
-Please contact Grace Jones to confirm your specific cover: 020 7952 2882.
+Please contact Jo Mitchelson to confirm your specific cover: 020 7952 2882.

 Questions About